Czechia

 Birthgap Retirement Indicator (BRI)

-The Birthgap Retirement Indicator (BRI) for Czech Republic reached 53.6% in 2024, marking a significant increase of 9.3 percentage points from 2023.
-Over the past five years, from 2020 to 2024, the BRI has shown a consistent upward trend, averaging 35.2%.
+By 2024, the Birthgap Retirement Indicator (BRI) for Czech Republic reached 53.6%, marking a notable increase of 9.3 percentage points from 2023.
+Over the past five years (2020–2024), the BRI has shown a rising trend, averaging 35.2%.
 When compared to the 1970s average of -37.5%, the current figure is higher by approximately 91.1 percentage points.
-On the global stage, Czech Republic ranks among the top with a BRI position of 6 out of 35 countries.
-In the European context, it holds the third highest BRI value among 30 countries.
+This places Czech Republic among the top countries globally, ranking 6th out of 35, and within Europe, it stands at 3rd out of 30 in terms of BRI values.

 | Year | BRI | Year | BRI |